The Googlebots are coming: 4 steps to fine-tuning your technical SEO guide for starters

 Whether it’s blogs, whitepapers, videos, tools… Don’t leave your website dead in the water.
 Always feed it quality content for both search engines and users.
 The higher the quality, the better your site will perform.

-Google recently announced that site speed is in fact a ranking signal for both desktop on mobile (ESPECIALLY mobile).
+Google recently announced that site speed is in fact a ranking signal for both desktop on mobile (ESPECIALLY on mobile).
 Although it only affects a small percentage of queries, you can bet your bottom diddly-dollar that it will be even more important in the future.

 Simply put, site speed refers to the amount of time it takes for a page to load.
 In the interest of both users and crawlers, you want your pages to load as fast as possible.